Hellion (character): Messiah Complex and aftermath

-Divided We Stand

 Julian wakes up in a hotel room, still hooked up to medical equipment, after experiencing flashbacks of his injury.
 He finds Emma Frost watching over him, who soon informs Julian that the X-Men are no more and that the school is gone.
 Julian immediately panics, claiming Cessily and Sooraya would never have left him, and asks where Laura is, but Emma tells him that everyone is being taken care of.
 Julian tells Emma that she is taking away everything from him again and Emma puts him to sleep.
 When Julian awakens again, Emma is gone and he tries to go back home, only to find his parents have put their house up for sale and moved without telling him.
 Julian begins to search for Magneto, soon finding him and claiming that Magneto needs him.
 Magneto refuses, telling him that he knows Julian is extremely hurt by the people he loved, so much so that he wants to hurt them back by joining their "greatest enemy".
 Magneto leaves Julian, telling him to enjoy his time off because a new war for mutant-kind will come soon enough.

-Kidnapping

 Julian is later kidnapped along with Boom Boom and Surge by the Leper Queen and her Sapien League.
 The Leper Queen injects him with a modified version of the Legacy Virus.
 After X-Force comes to save the mutants, they find out Surge and Hellion have been sent to the United Nations building.
 Before Wolverine can kill the Leper Queen and save Julian, Nori, and Boom-Boom, X-Force is teleported out by Cyclops.
 However, after completing their mission X-Force travel back in time and head to the United Nations Building to save Julian and Nori, while X-23 saves Boom Boom.
 Elixir cures Julian and Nori of the Legacy Virus, saving them.

-Utopia
+Utopia and Second Coming

 When anti-mutant protesters led by Simon Trask march in San Francisco in support of Proposition X, Julian and a number of other mutants attempt to stall their demonstration.
 When Hellion taunts the protesters, Trask incites a riot.
 During the chaos, Julian physically assaults Trask on national television.
 The event calls Norman Osborn and his Dark Avengers to the city to restore order.
 In the process, Osborn forms his own team of X-Men led by Hellion's former mentor, Emma Frost, and institutes a curfew on the city.
 Believing this to be a last stand for mutant rights, Hellion gathers a group at a bar owned by the former X-Villain Avalanche with the intent to break curfew and get arrested on TV in non-violent protest.
-The group fails to make its intended point as Match torches the surrounding area with his powers, and Hellion is arrested by Emma Frost and her Dark X-Men.
+The group fails to make its intended point as Match torches the surrounding area with his powers, and Hellion is arrested by Emma and her Dark X-Men.
 They are taken into custody after a battle.